 Rapid climate change is underway.
 Because of our negligence, our decisions and daily actions continue to increase the emission of greenhouse gases that are heating our world and creating damage that, in some cases, are irreversible.
 To view a summary description of what we are facing, please access the document below.

 Rapid transit expansion initiatives for the Toronto area have consistently overlooked the most critical missing infrastructure component that can reduce overall road traffic congestion -- a single, continuous east-west cross-boundary rapid transit line across the suburban middle of the GTA, from Pickering to Mississauga.
 Without such a rapid transit line, the core of the Greater Toronto Area cannot resolve automobile dependency, traffic congestion, and their related problems.
-It is also essential infrastructure in critical efforts to reduce greenhouse gas emissions.
+It is also essential infrastructure in efforts to reduce greenhouse gas emissions are to have a measurable effect.